 Rating FAQs

-How will monthly ratings be calculated?
+How are monthly ratings calculated?

 The method is set out here —https://www.ecfrating.org.uk/v2/help/help_rating.php